 In partnership with the Swiss State Secretariat for Economic Affairs (SECO) and BMZ, Cities Alliance conducted a deep-dive study to identify the shortcomings in environmental and social safeguarding for infrastructure projects in Africa.
 The key findings and recommendations informed the report NO ONE WORSE OFF?
 The role of Environmental and Social Safeguards for Resilient Infrastructure Projects in Cities.
-The publication's main purpose is to expand and improve the knowledge surrounding the relationships between environmental and social safeguard systems and climate change, in the context of informality.
+The publication's main purpose is to expand and improve the knowledge surrounding the and improve the knowledge surrounding the relationships between environmental and social safeguard systems and climate change, in the context of informality.